vkuras/omni/README.md

 down times of partner systems.

 As you need only one call in your test instead of multiple hundreds, your test will be way faster.

+## How to deploy?
 ## How can i use omni?
 Omnis api is defined via open api.
 So you can easily use it with all common languages.
 For using omni you need three components.
-* Omni
+* Omni (see how to deploy)
 * An integration into your test framework <br/>
-You can find a detailed explanation and an example implementation in test-client
+You can find a detailed explanation and an example implementation in client
 * A way to generate data<br/>
-You can find a detailed explanation and an example in data-generation client
+You can find a detailed explanation and an example in client
-## How to deploy?